-- Distribute items evenly over the axle and as low as possible to optimise road holding and achieve the best possible braking effect. - Do not overload on one side as this will cause the caravan to lean and affect the road holding and stability. - (iii) Do not stow tins, bottles or heavy items in overhead lockers when towing. - (iv) Loose articles should be stowed securely to avoid movement and possible damage. - (v) Ensure that all lockers, cupboard doors and showers doors are closed and room partitions are secured. - (vi) Secure all bunks (if appropriate). - (vii) Store the main dining table in its transit position. - (viii) Set the refrigerator for 12V operation if any fresh food is stored in it and ensure the door is locked. - Fully close and lock all windows and rooflights.
-Never tow with windows on night setting. - (x) Leave all curtains and blinds open to prevent damage in transit.
+- Distribute items evenly over the axle and as low as possible to optimise road holding and achieve the best possible braking effect. - Do not overload on one side as this will cause the caravan to lean and affect the road holding and stability. - Do not stow tins, bottles or heavy items in overhead lockers when towing.
+All overhead locker catches are for the purpose of keeping the overhead lockers closed and not to stop items from falling out. - (iv) Loose articles should be stowed securely to avoid movement and possible damage. - (v) Ensure that all lockers, cupboard doors and showers doors are closed and room partitions are secured. - (vi) Secure all bunks (if appropriate). - (vii) Store the main dining table in its transit position. - (viii) Set the refrigerator for 12V operation if any fresh food is stored in it and ensure the door is locked. - (ix) Fully close and lock all windows and rooflights.
+Never tow with windows on night setting. - Leave all curtains and blinds open to prevent damage in transit.
 If your caravan has a rear window this may aid visibility. - (xi) Ensure you remove all items from the microwave. - (xii) Ensure the hob lid is in the closed position.